-□ "Identifying Descriptive Narration."

-- Assign the pre-writing activity titled "Identifying Descriptive Narration." - Especially help the student search for descriptive phrases.

-□ No practice paragraph this week.

-• Beginning with Lesson 21, practice paragraphs have generally been omitted.
+Materials □ No special preparation.
+Pre-writing Activities ☐ "Identifying Descriptive Narration."
+Assign the pre-writing activity titled "Identifying Descriptive Narration."
+Especially help the student search for descriptive phrases.
+Practice Paragraph □ No practice paragraph this week.
+Beginning with Lesson 21, practice paragraphs have generally been omitted.
 Judging your own student's abilities and comprehension of concepts, decide whether he needs ongoing practice in this area.

-□ Review the instructions for "First-Person Point of View, Part 1."

-□ Have the student brainstorm using a mind-map or columns.

-- If he chooses columns, have him head the columns "sights," "sounds," "smells." - If he mind-maps, he should label the three main bubbles in the same manner. - Encourage him to brainstorm thoroughly so he can draw from a large well of ideas and information.

-□ Student writes his two-paragraph "sloppy copy."

-□ Have student write the first revision of "First-Person Point of View."
+Brainstorming □ Review the instructions for "First-Person Point of View, Part 1." ☐ Have the student brainstorm using a mind-map or columns.
+If he chooses columns, he should head the columns Sights, Sounds, Smells, and Emotions.
+If he selects mind-maps, he should label the three main bubbles in the same manner.
+Encourage him to brainstorm thoroughly so he can draw from a large well of ideas and information (Word Lists will be helpful).
+Sloppy Copy □ Student writes his two-paragraph "sloppy copy." □ Student Writing Skills Checklist Lesson 21.
+First Revision ☐ Have student write the first revision of "First-Person Point of View."
+Teacher/Parent Editing Day □ Edit your student's first revision.
+Use the Teacher's Writing Skills Checklist Lesson 21 and suggestions on TM pp.122-23.

-- Use the Teacher's Writing Skills Checklist Lesson 21 and suggestions on TM pp. 126-27. - □ Paper-clip your checklists to the top of his work.
+□ Paper-clip your checklists to the top of his work.

-- □ Go over your comments and suggestions with student before he writes his final draft. - □ Student writes the final draft of his paragraphs.
+☐ Go over your comments and suggestions with student before he writes his final draft. ☐ Student writes the final draft of his paragraphs.
+Grading the Composition ☐ Use the Composition Evaluation form.